sf-wdi-19-20/modules/w3_d4_1_nested_resources/README.md

 1. Change the route for a single study sets to send back the new view file instead of just sending raw data.
   Hint: look at our route that displayed `index.html` for an example.

-**Goal: make a form on the all study sets view to add a new study set**
+**Super Stretch Goal: make a form on the all study sets view to add a new study set**
 1. In the all study sets view file, make a form that allows the user to create a new study set.
 The form should require a study sheet name.
+1. Add a UI element that lets users select which phrases to add.

 <!-- ##Stretch Challenges: Comments on Phrases